French Algeria: Initial conflicts

-Since the capture of Algiers in 1516 by the Ottoman admirals, brothers Oruc and Hayreddin Barbarossa, Algeria had been a base for conflict and piracy in the Mediterranean basin.
+Since the capture of Algiers in 1516 by the Ottoman admirals, brothers Oruç Reis and Hayreddin Barbarossa, Algeria had been a base for conflict and piracy in the Mediterranean basin.
 In 1681, French King Louis XIV asked Admiral Abraham Duquesne to fight the Barbary pirates.
 He also ordered a large-scale attack on Algiers between 1682 and 1683 on the pretext of assisting and rescuing enslaved Christians, usually Europeans taken as captives in raids.
 Again, Jean II d'Estrées bombarded Tripoli and Algiers from 1685 to 1688.
 An ambassador from Algiers visited the Court in Versailles, and a treaty was signed in 1690 that provided peace throughout the 18th century.

 During the Directory regime of the First French Republic (1795–99), the Bakri and the Busnach, Jewish merchants of Algiers, provided large quantities of grain for Napoleon's soldiers who participated in the Italian campaign of 1796–1797.
 But Bonaparte refused to pay the bill, claiming it was excessive.
 In 1820, Louis XVIII paid back half of the Directory's debts.
 The Dey, who had loaned the Bacri 250,000 francs, requested the rest of the money from France.

 The Dey of Algiers was weak politically, economically, and militarily.
 Algeria was then part of the Barbary States, along with Tunisia; these depended on the Ottoman Empire, then led by Mahmud II, but enjoyed relative independence.
 The Barbary Coast was the stronghold of the Barbary pirates, who carried out raids against European and American ships.
 Conflicts between the Barbary States and the newly independent United States of America culminated in the First (1801–05) and Second (1815) Barbary Wars.
 An Anglo-Dutch force, led by Admiral Lord Exmouth, carried out a punitive expedition, the August 1816 bombardment of Algiers.
 The Dey was forced to sign the Barbary treaties because the technological advantage of U.S., British, and French forces overwhelmed the Algerians' expertise at naval warfare.

 Following the conquest under the July monarchy, France referred to the Algerian territories as "French possessions in North Africa".
 This was disputed by the Ottoman Empire, which had not given up its claim.
 In 1839 Marshal General Jean-de-Dieu Soult, Duke of Dalmatia, first named these territories as "Algeria".